The Brick Road Series is an intersection of two worlds where crime and big dreams are the things that bind them.

 The first world is Brick Road, a neighborhood in Atlanta that’s majority Black and working class.
 People living here struggle week to week, paycheck to paycheck, but still dream big and have hopes of one day making a more comfortable life for themselves and their families.
 Brick Road is like most inner-cities in America, and the issues dealt with by its residents are relatable no matter what part of the country, or world, you live in.

 The second world is Brick Road, the online website.
-Created in the first book, Maxed Out, Brick Road is an online black market website where illegal goods and services are sold and exchanged.
+Created in the first book, Maxed Out, by the skilled cyber hacker Manila, Brick Road is an online black market website where illegal goods and services are sold and exchanged.
 Brick Road operates on the Dark Web.
 The Dark Web is the invisible part of the web not on search engines or indexed on the World Wide Web (i.e. you can’t search for it on Google or Bing).
 It is well known and widely used all over the world by hackers and other cyber criminals, but most law-abiding citizens don’t know much about it and thus, never go onto the Dark Web.